hughsie/passim/README.md

 no files will be shared.

-The cached index is available locally without any kind of authentication -- both over mDNS and as a HTTP page on `http://localhost:27500/`.
+The cached index is available locally without any kind of authentication -- both over mDNS and as a webpage on `https://localhost:27500/`.

 So, **NEVER ADD FILES TO THE CACHE THAT YOU DO NOT WANT TO SHARE**.
-Even the filename may give more clues than you wanted to provide, e.g. sharing `madison.json` might get you in trouble with a family member.
-This can be more subtle; if you download a security update for a Lenovo P1 Gen 3 laptop and share it with other laptops on your LAN -- it also tells the attacker your laptop model and also that you're running a system firmware that isn't patched against the latest firmware bug.
+Even the filename may give more clues than you wanted to provide, e.g. sharing a file might get you in trouble.
+This can be subtle; if you download a security update for a Lenovo P1 Gen 3 laptop and share it with other laptops on your LAN -- it also tells the attacker your laptop model and also that you're running a system firmware that isn't patched against the latest firmware bug.

 My recommendation here is only to advertise files that are common to all machines.
 For instance: